Scientific Name

 Description

 Echeveria 'Pinwheel Revolution' is a succulent plant that forms dense, almost stemless rosettes of fleshy leaves rolled downwards along their length and curled up so that the tips point toward the center of the rosette.
-The rosettes grow up to 5.6 inches (14 cm) in diameter.
-Leaves are blue-green with a powdery coating and hues of pink in full sun.
-Flowers are bell-shaped, pink with yellowish tips, and appear in clusters on tall, leafy, arching stalks, usually in summer.
+The rosettes can grow up to 5.6 inches (14 cm) in diameter.
+The leaves are blue-green, take on pink hues in full sun, and have a powdery coating.

 How to Grow and Care for Echeveria 'Pinwheel Revolution'

 Light: E. 'Pinwheel Revolution' prefers full sun to partial shade.
-If you are moving your plant outside in the spring, do it gradually.
+If you move your plant outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
 During the winter, when your E. 'Pinwheel Revolution' is inside, put it near the brightest window in your home.
 It will stretch if it does not have enough sunlight.

 Soil: This succulent needs a potting soil mix that drains quickly.
-Many growers will create their own mix.
-However, commercial succulent potting mixes will work fine.
+Many growers create their own mix, but commercial succulent potting mixes will work fine.

 Temperature: This plant is a tender succulent, which means it must be brought indoors for the winter to survive.
 E. 'Pinwheel Revolution' can withstand temperatures as low as 25 °F (-3.9 °C).
 USDA Plant Hardiness Zones 9b to 11b, 25 to 50 °F (-3.9 to 10 °C).